Types of perfect matchings in toroidal square grids: Consistent Toroidal Systems

-Henceforth, we say that two toroidal systems $\calS=(R, N, \{A, B\}, M_{A,B}, C, O(C), O(R))$ and $\calS'=(R', N', \{A', B'\}, M'_{A',B'}, C', O(C'), O(R'))$ are \emph{equivalent} if the type of $C$ is the same as the type of $C'$ and the type of $M_{A,B}$ is the same as the type of $M'_{A,B}$.
+Henceforth, we say that two toroidal systems $\calS=(R, N, \{A, B\}, \calP_{A,B}, C, O(C), O(R))$ and $\calS'=(R', N', \{A', B'\}, \calP'_{A',B'}, C', O(C'), O(R'))$ are \emph{equivalent} if the type of $C$ is the same as the type of $C'$ and the type of $\calP_{A,B}$ is the same as the type of $\calP'_{A',B'}$.

-Theorem~\ref{thm.haha} will be a direct consequence of the the next two results. \begin{proposition} If $\calS=(R, N, \{A, B\}, M_{A,B}, C, O(C), O(R))$ is a consistent toroidal system where neither the type of $C$ nor the type of $M_{A,B}$ is $ee$, then either Theorem~\ref{thm.haha} holds for $\calS$ or there is a regular consistent toroidal system $\calS'$ which is equivalent to $\calS$. \end{proposition} \begin{proof}
+Theorem~\ref{thm.haha} will be a direct consequence of the the next two results. \begin{proposition} If $\calS=(R, N, \{A, B\}, \calP_{A,B}, C, O(C), O(R))$ is a consistent toroidal system where neither the type of $C$ nor the type of $\calP_{A,B}$ is $(0,0)$, then either Theorem~\ref{thm.haha} holds for $\calS$ or there is a regular consistent toroidal system $\calS'$ which is equivalent to $\calS$. \end{proposition} \begin{proof} We describe how to iteratively construct a new $A$-regular consistent toroidal system, say $\calS'= (R', N', \{A', B'\}, \calP'_{A',B'}, C', O(C'), O(R'))$, equivalent to $\calS$.
+The system $\calS'$ is then analogously adjusted (arguing with respect to $B$ instead of $A$) to yield the claimed consistent regular system.